 August 13th-17th: London (Ontario) Fringe Festival (6 in-person performances)

-August 20th: Outdoor home concert Ottawa (invitational, in-person)
+August 20th: Outdoor home concert in Ottawa (invitational, in-person)

 August 21st-25th, Sault Ste.
 Marie (Ontario) Fringe North (pre-recorded, virtual on demand performance).
 Podcast interview available here: https://www.youtube.com/watch?v=R3nqPMOEI54